 For a little extra, you can pay to go downstairs too to steam, sauna and gently heat up your inner soul.
 You’ll be walking out of there like a new woman.
 Watch out guys – there’s gonna be a hottie on deck (yeah, that’s you)!

 Just when you think it cannot get any better, there’s another oasis onboard: The Sanctuary.
-This is a luxurious adult-only retreat on top deck, featuring divine loungers, the highest attentive service, calming music and a speciality drinks and food menu!
+This is a luxurious adult-only retreat on top deck, featuring divine loungers, the highest attentive service and a specialty drinks and food menu!
 For only $20 for a half-day, it must be done.

 I was able to lie down, gaze out to sea, and eat delicious food like a pampered cat.
 The Sanctuary also serves Afternoon Tea, which is perfect for a British lady like me!
 Bring a book or a podcast, daydream or opt for a massage up here too.
 Full on bliss!